ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/DependencyManagement.md

 >
 {: .quote}

-There are two ways to setup virtual environments and manage dependencies: using `pip` or using `anaconda`
+There are two ways to setup virtual environments and manage dependencies: using `pip` or using `anaconda`.

 ## venv, pip, and requirements.txt